 Martha Jean McCormack

 Martha received her BS degree from the University of Oregon in 1974 and her MS degree in Counseling Psychology from Central Washington University in 1984.
-She entered the PSU PhD program in 2011 after 25 years experience in publicly-funded mental health services in Oregon and Washington state.
-She has held such positions as therapist, clinical supervisor, program manager, consultant, and administrator.
-During the five years prior to starting her doctoral program, Martha supervised a team of facilitators and family partners in a SAMHSA-funded early childhood wraparound project in Portland, Oregon.
-Her professional areas of expertise are systems of care, peer-delivered services, team-based planning, and program design and evaluation.
-Her research area of study during her doctoral program is caregiver strain in families raising children with mental health conditions.
-She currently holds a research fellow position with Big Brothers Big Sisters Columbia Northwest, in connection with The Center for Interdisciplinary Mentoring Research at PSU.
+She entered the PSU PhD program in 2011 after a 25 year work history in publicly-funded children’s mental health services in Oregon and Washington states.
+Over the span of that work, Martha held a variety of roles, including therapist, clinical supervisor, program manager, consultant, and administrator.
+For the five years prior to starting her doctoral program, Martha supervised a team of facilitators and family partners in a SAMHSA-funded early childhood wraparound project in Portland, Oregon.
+Her professional areas of expertise are systems of care, community-based treatment of trauma, team-based planning, and program design and evaluation.
+Her research area of study during her doctoral program is caregiver strain in families raising children with mental health needs.
+She currently holds a graduate fellowship position with Big Brothers Big Sisters Columbia Northwest, in connection with The PSU Center for Interdisciplinary Mentoring Research, where she is an agency-embedded researcher.
 E mail: email@example.com

 Miriam Miranda-Díaz, MSW, LMSW

 Miriam earned her Bachelor’s Degree in Psychology and the Master of Social Work Degree from Portland State University.
 Her experience includes working with youth and adults in the judicial system, in education, and in other non-profit organizations.
 This experience provided her with knowledge and skills in mental health, chemical dependency, and community-based research.
 Her areas of interest include social work with Latinos, animal (equine) assisted interventions, and quantitative and qualitative methodologies.
 Miriam enjoys spending time with her family and riding horses.